-OVERVIEW: The mission of the National Association of Music Merchants (NAMM) Foundation's grants is to advance active participation in music making by "supporting scientific research, philanthropic giving and public service programs from the international music products industry."
-They give out a number of grants and scholarships each year to individuals and organizations aligned with this mission.
+OVERVIEW: The National Association of Music Merchants (NAMM) Foundation advances music participation through scientific research, philanthropic giving and public service programs from the international music products industry.

-IP TAKE: NAMM currently only supports a handful of higher ed organizations and gives out their grants by invitation only.
-The scholarship access is a bit more open.
+IP TAKE: NAMM currently supports only a handful of higher education organizations.
+It offers grants by invitation only while its scholarship access is more open.